 Winter outdoor sports break (Sportlov) with a taste for learning

 I am studying for one year a master of Urban Studies at the university of Malmö.
-This February I looked for a place for a winter outdoor and sports break in South Sweden with my friends.
+This February I want to spend my short winter holiday (Sports break) outdoors in South Sweden with my friends.
 But, we also want to learn something during this break.
 Something that is connected to our studies.
 That’s when I found Ödevata Countryside Hotel through Iwona via the Sustainable Cross-border Destinations project supported by the Swedish Institute.
 It was a perfect choice for me and my friends.

-We wanted to combine nature and sport outdoor activities with learning.
+Ödevata has the unique opportunity to combine nature and sport outdoor activities with learning.
 My studies has a sustainability focus.
-Thus, I was keen to find out more about the great sustainability work carried out by the Ödevata Countryside Hotel.
+Thus, I was keen to find out more about the great sustainability work carried out by Ödevata Countryside Hotel.

 Dinner in the Aquaponic Green house

 We arrived pretty late the first day.
-After we checked in we had dinner in the beautiful Aquaponic Green house (Orangery).
+After we checked in we had dinner in the beautiful Aquaponic Green house (Orangery/Conservatory).
 It was above all a fantastic dining environment; the artistic crystal lamps, candles and sound of water and the dinner which was already waiting for us.

 This orangery impressed me a lot: banana and lemon trees, aquariums with tilapia fish in the water tanks.
 And all that in a cozy glass house.

 Outdoor activities during sports break on a Swedish lake in winter time

 The next day was the sporty one.
 To have enough strength for doing sport, we had a healthy breakfast with homemade bread and vegan patés.
 We complement our breakfast with bananas from trees in orangery.